AlbertXC/holbertonschool-printf/README.md

 # *_printf*

-This project consist in recreate the C Programming function printf
+This project consist in the recreation of the C Programming function '''printf'''.